Mike-Salcedo/Etch-A-Sketch/README.md

 # Etch-A-Sketch
 This is an Etch-A-Sketch made by me following the Odin Project it shows my knowledge of HTML,CSS and Vanilla JavaScript.

-*Etch A Sketch is a mechanical drawing toy invented by André Cassagnes this a web version made.*
+*Etch A Sketch is a mechanical drawing toy invented by André Cassagnes this a web version.*

 Summary: